mirjak/draft-masque-mediabitrate/draft-ihlar-masque-sconepro-mediabitrate.md

 This document specifies a new Capsule (RFC9297) that can be used with CONNECT-UDP (RFC9298), CONNECT-IP (RFC9484), or other future CONNECT extensions to signal the available bitrate for media traffic that is proxied through an HTTP server.
-This information can be used by a media application to regulate it's media bitrate in accordance with a network policy, as an alternative to in-network traffic shaping.
+This information can be used by a media application to regulate its media bitrate in accordance with a network policy, as an alternative to in-network traffic shaping.

 --- middle